gtumbaga/gConfig/README.md

 ---

 ### gBaltGrayBG
-gBaltGrayBG is my 2nd newest color scheme.
 I changed the background to a gray, but a lighter color as to not combat the contrast of bright white screens when I'm looking at other windows, and updated some of the other colors to give more of a constrast between light and dark alternatives of a givven color, as well as make them easier to see on the gray background.
 I also changed back to the utilization of a terminal background color that is separate from the 16 specified ANSI colors.

 Here are the colors used: